-External radiotherapy uses high energy rays similar to x-rays to kill cancer cells.
-You usually have a type of radiotherapy called intensity modulated radiotherapy (IMRT) for mouth or oropharyngeal cancer.
+External radiotherapy uses a machine outside the body to direct radiation beams at the cancer.
+It uses high energy rays similar to x-rays to kill cancer cells.
+You usually have a type of external radiotherapy called intensity modulated radiotherapy (IMRT) for mouth or oropharyngeal cancer.

 You have your treatment in the hospital radiotherapy department.
 You usually have it Monday to Friday.
 And have a break at the weekend.
 The treatment can be over 4 to 7 weeks.
 This depends on the:

 - size of your cancer

 - type of cancer